You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 What to do?

-• If you have any signs of CRS, try to contact your health care team.
-If you are unable to talk to the team for advice, you MUST get emergency medical help right away.
+• Check your temperature to see if you have a fever.
+If you have a fever, or any other signs of CRS, try to contact your health care team.
+If you cannot speak to the team for advice, you MUST get emergency medical help right away.

 Trouble Sleeping